protickr/git-notebook/readme.md

 ## What is git

-Git is a distributed version control system that enables us to control versions of a project by tracking different versions of it.
+Git is a distributed version control system that enables us to control versioning of a project by tracking different versions of it.
-It generally keeps track of all the commits (snapshot or, a package of changes) that we made to a project and lets us traverse through them and also move backward or forward at will.
+It generally keeps track of all the commits (snapshot or, a package of changes) that we made to our project and enables us to traverse through them.

 The Distributed version control system is different from The Centralized version control system as
 DVCS allows all users to have an updated copy of the whole repository offline
 CVCS allows user to have only a version of the project and they commit their changes to remote central repository directly.